mackerelio/fluent-plugin-mackerel/README.md

 </match>
 ```

-`flush_interval` is not allowed to be set less than 60 secs not to send API requests more than once in a minute.
+`flush_interval` may not be set to less than 60 seconds so as not to send API requests more than once per minute.

-This plugin overwrites the default value of `buffer_queue_limit` and `buffer_chunk_limit` as follows.
+This plugin overwrites the default values of `buffer_queue_limit` and `buffer_chunk_limit` as shown.

 * buffer_queue_limit to 4096
 * buffer_chunk_limit to 100K

-Without any special reasons to change, you should leave them as they are.
+Unless there is some particular reason to change these values, we suggest leaving them as is.

-Since version 0.0.4, metrics_prefix was removed and you should use metrics_name instead.
+From version 0.0.4 and on, metrics_prefix has been removed and metrics_name should be used instead.

 ### MackerelHostidTagOutput

-If you want to add the hostid to the record with a certain key name, do the following.
+Let's say you want to add the hostid to the record with a specific key name...
 ```
 <match ...>
   type mackerel_hostid_tag